tejuscs/ADBD-Labs/adb-scaling/adb-scaling.md

-# Test online scaling capabilities of the autonomous database service
+# Test online scaling capabilities of the Autonomous AI Database service

 ## Introduction
 Continuous uptime is a key requirement of most business critical applications.
 While the cloud provides the notion of unlimited scale, this scalability comes at a cost of downtime with most services.
-The Oracle autonomous database service provides scalability without downtime as demonstrated in this lab.
+The Oracle Autonomous AI Database service provides scalability without downtime as demonstrated in this lab.

 Estimated Time: 20 minutes